Tuesday, December 19, 2017

 Luis Pato, Beiras, Vinhas Velhas, 2013

 This is comprised of Baga vines half a century old.
 Pato uses Baga for every conceivable style, from sparkling wines to big, meaty, muscular reds.
 The Vinhas Velhas, on the other hand, is a lithe red, almost a rusty Gamay.
-This is a little better than the 2011, a little cleaner and bit more floral, the black fruit culminating in a dusty finish, where Baga's trademark tannins stain the teeth.(Nov.
+This is a little better than the 2011, a little cleaner and bit more floral, the black fruit culminating in a dusty finish, whereas Baga's trademark tannins usually stain the teeth.(Nov.
 30, 2017)

 Both wines sold at Tchernichovsky.